chuot/rdio-scanner/README.md

 ### Search call screen

 This screen allows you to browse past calls.
-You can filter the list by date, system and newsgroup.
+You can filter the list by date, system and talkgroups.

 ![Call Search](./docs/images/rdio_scanner_search.png?raw=true "Call Search")